WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/project.md

 ## 5. User Interface Design

 # VI.
 Testing and Acceptance Plan

 ## 1. Introduction

+This section covers the plans for testing and acceptance.
+This includes testing strategy, test plans (further broken down into unit, integration, and system testing), and environment requirements.
+Ideally, unit and integration testing will be automated, however, at the project's current state they have not been.
+This will be one of the main tasks of next semester.
+Testing will be an important aspect to this project, because we want to leave our client with a product that will last beond the final semester.

 ## 2. Testing Strategy

 We will perform testing on each component of the sensor module and the module as a whole.
 Overall, our testing strategy is to use black box unit testing for individual functions/classes, continuous development integration testing, and system testing further broken down into functional, performance, and acceptance testing.
 Each of these types of testing will have their own strategies as follows: